Top Banana (film): Reception

 The New York Times review praised Silvers above all else: "If the comic, Phil Silvers, weren't in it, it would be unspeakable.
 As it is, this movie reproduction of the Broadway musical is about as cheap-looking as a picture as this qualified judge has ever seen.
 The sets and costumes are shoddy, the color is band, the production is absurd.
 They say it was photographed in two weeks.
 It looks as though it was done in two days.
 But, then, Mr. Silvers is in it, repeating the herculean role of the ex-burlesque TV performer which he created on the state.
-And teh sheer competency of his clowning, driving and plunging under a full head of steam and spewing gags like hot cinders, is enough to redeem the film.
+And the sheer competency of his clowning, driving and plunging under a full head of steam and spewing gags like hot cinders, is enough to redeem the film.
 It is not a particularly glorious or instructive gent that he plays.
 His clown is a man of viperish instincts and elephantine conceit.
 He browbeats his retinue of gag-men, he shamelessly exploits his girls and he brashly attempts to ride roughshod over anyone that might get in is way.
 But he's a devilishly picturesque fellow, amusing to watch from afar.
 He is the 'top banana.'
 He is, indeed the whole film."